google-pay/google-pay-button/README.md

 The intention is for the web component to support other web frameworks.
 Support for additional framework specific libraries will be considered based on demand.

+## Have any questions?

+Ask it on the [discussions](https://github.com/google-pay/google-pay-button/discussions) section of the Google Pay button project.

 [google-pay]: https://developers.google.com/pay/api/web/overview
 [button-element]: src/button-element
 [button-react]: src/button-react